Skip to main content

 One of the biggest challenges for mall designers and tenants in this era was balance: creating a walkable, indoor experience that felt both convenient and varied.
 In 1989, Factoria Square delivered just that, offering a mix of big-box reliability and neighborhood accessibility.

-Fast forward to today, and Factoria Square mall has been rebranded as the Marketplace at Factoria.
+Fast forward to today, and Factoria Square has been rebranded as the Marketplace at Factoria.
 Many of the original anchors have disappeared due to national closures or retail reshuffling—Mervyn’s, Lamonts, Ernst, and Pay 'n Save are all long gone.

 • Safeway is now Amazon Fresh